 I love engaging the left side of my brain as I work on accuracy and perspective.

 Once the background layers are dry, I start work on the architectural details.
-My tool of choice for drawing in these lines is a white, fine-tip acrylic ink marker.
+My tool of choice for drawing in these lines is a white, fine-tip acrylic ink marker (Posca 1MR white pens are my go-to).
 Accurate perspective and scale is crucial in my pieces – I map a grid over my digital sketch/study and use a tape measure & rule to translate the key anchor points of the building onto my canvas.
 I then free-hand draw in the building’s structural elements, followed by detailing the embellishments.
 I usually find myself getting lost in the linework as I become consumed in a completely different process to the earlier creative stages.
 As a previous physicist, this type of work speaks to my analytic side!

 Painting in flowers